-Remove the wood stripping and polyethylene close-up material from all sections of the home as needed.
-Be careful not to damage any adjacent wallboard or siding as the close-up materials are removed.
-Finish by driving flush or removing all protruding nails or staples along the mating surfaces.
-Any unintended material sticking out could hold the sections apart.
-Remove any shipping braces that extend beyond the mating surface of the unit at this time.
+Remove the wood stripping and polyethylene close-up material from of the home as needed.
+Be careful not to damage any adjacent wallboard or siding as the close-up materials are removed at this time.

-NOTE: Take special notice of temporary structural supports and bracing locations, as they must be reinstalled for any secondary movement.
+It is important to take special note of temporary structural supports and bracing locations, as they must be reinstalled for any secondary movement.